8

 The dashboard will be familiar to anyone who has driven a new Hyundai recently, with the touchscreen and digital instrument display complemented by a decent array of physical buttons and steering wheel controls.

 There’s a large centre console between the front seats and plenty of storage space.
-The materials used for the interior trim all feel good quality and there’s a fancy Bose stereo system.
+The materials used for the interior trim all feel good quality, and there’s a fancy Bose stereo system that does sound good.
 Much like the EV9, you can see the Ioniq 9 turning some heads among potential buyers of more prestigiously badged SUVs.

 ENGINES & PERFORMANCE